Send the link below via email or IMCopy

 Does my student have to take a world language in 8th grade?

-Students considering IB may want to begin their world language (Arabic, French, Japanese, or Spanish) while in middle school to be prepared for high school, if at all possible.
+Students considering IB may want to begin their world language (Arabic, French, Japanese, or Spanish) while in middle school to be prepared for high school, but it is not required.

 What is the difference between an IB Diploma and individual IB Courses?

-A diploma student takes all IB courses in 11th & 12th grade.
+A Diploma Candidate takes all IB courses in 11th & 12th grade.
 In addition, they must complete requirements for CAS, EE & TOK.
 This is considered to be the most rigorous curriculum and therefore students are most likely welcomed into a university and earn college credit and scholarships.
-An IB course is similar to AP and students may be eligible to earn college credit with qualifying scores for HL exams and some SL exams.
+A Course Candidate takes individual IB courses (similar to AP) in addition to required General Ed subjects and electives.
+Both Diploma & Course Candidates can earn college credit with qualifying scores for HL subjects and some SL subjects.

 Why are the IB tests so expensive?